 An application for a declaration of invalidity may be made to the registrar in relation to a design at any time after the design has been registered1.
 An application for a declaration of invalidity must be in the prescribed form and include a statement of the grounds on which the application is made2.
 The statement of grounds must include a concise statement of the facts and grounds on which the applicant relies and be verified by a statement of truth3.
-The registrar4 must send a copy of the form and the statement of case to the registered proprietor5.
-The
+The registrar4 must send a copy of the form and the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.